amirhessam88/amirhessam88.github.io/about.md

 My name is Amirhessam Tahmassebi.

-I am currently a Data Scientist at ExxonMobil Corporation [ExxonMobil Corporation](https://corporate.exxonmobil.com/en/Locations/United-States/Houston-Campus), Houston, TX.
+I am currently a Data Scientist at [ExxonMobil Corporation](https://corporate.exxonmobil.com/en/Locations/United-States/Houston-Campus), Houston, TX.
 I am also an affiliated courtesy faculty in the [Department of Scientific Computing](https://sc.fsu.edu) at [Florida State University](https://fsu.edu).

 This is only a showcase of few "Public" Data Science projects I have done.